Skip to the main navigationSkip to the content

 Bathurst Football Club rugby union team, including future prime minister of Australia J. B. Chifley.

-Martin Miles is the Online Services Coordinator at the Museum of Australian Democracy.
+Martin Miles does web projects at the Museum of Australian Democracy.
 In his spare time he runs Canberra House, a site that tells the story of modernist residential architecture and the development of Canberra.

 Museum of Australian Democracy at Old Parliament House